HGaelW/Mariya/README.md

 i need to allow it not to tell the joke to someone who added it (user's account would be needed)

+*to install the app*
+1. start by creating a directory
+2. install a virtual env
+3. install flask
+4. clone this repository into that directory
+5. run pip install -r requirements.txt #this is to install all the dependencies

+now you have the app ready!